rayvantsahni/A_PyThin_Repository/README.md

 # A Python Repository on Diet (py-thin)
-A repository for `Python` Projects and Notebooks.
+A repository for `🐍` Projects and Notebooks.